 Make a Count Down Clock

-A couple years ago Mitch made a huge cardboard countdown clock for our New Year’s Eve celebration.
+A few years ago Mitch made a huge cardboard countdown clock for our New Year’s Eve celebration.
 We took pictures on the hour…for some reason his clock only had an hour hand??
-It’s a super cute idea and I think we’ll do it again this year!
+Eh, he was 7.
+It’s a super cute idea for any kid that likes to watch the clock!

 You can also make a clock from paper plates and jazz it up with glitter.
 Buggy and Buddy has a couple cute variations you can check out here.